DIY Mudroom Breezeway Addition

 New Addition Tips

 If you already own a home and are looking to build a mudroom addition or breezeway addition, I will be the first to say that it is definitely worth the cost.
 Of course, it is easier for me to say this than the average homeowner because we were able to do the work ourselves, which saved us a lot in costs.
-Most contractors understand that homeowners want to renovate their homes on a budget, and many contractors are willing to work with you to allow you do partially DIY to save money.
+Most contractors understand that homeowners want to renovate their homes on a budget, and many contractors are willing to work with you to allow you do partial DIY to save money.
 My suggestion is to get the quote with the complete build, and the quote with the partial DIY.
 You can then decide how much work you want to do, depending on how much you’ll spend.
 All in all, a mudroom is a great addition that usually adds to your home value.
 And our little room addition is one of the hardest working rooms in our house, second only to the kitchen.